SteveKennyUK/the-anvil-metal-pub/TESTING.md

 ---
 - When using the Bootstrap ```.fixed-top``` class to make the navbar fixed, the navbar would then cover the container below and the alert bar above.
 I resolved the container overlay by adding some margin to the top of the container.
 Adding margin to the bottom of the alert bar did not work so I added margin at the top of the navbar.
 This did reveal the alert bar but when scrolling, the alert bar would also scroll up.
 I needed to find another way to make the alert bar visible and stick in position.
 Using ```position-fixed``` and a z-index above the navbar z-index set in Bootstrap seemed to work.
 However, if the alert bar was dismissed, a blank space was left rather than the navbar moving up to replace it.
 I decided to leave the navbar without fixed positioning as links to other pages would be included in sections further down the page.
 - On the 'Testimonials' page, I wanted to place the introductory text in the middle of the testimonial images and text on tablet devices upwards.
 This was accomplished for laptop screens, using ```order``` and ```margin``` to move the introductory section in place.
 However, on the laptop size screens, the left-hand images overlapped the introductory text.
 I tried to target the cards, which were used to create the testimonials.
 No matter what I tried, including using IDs, I could not change the card sizes or move them.
 Even when I tested targetting ```.card```, the stylings would affect the cards in other sections but not the ones I was trying to target.
 I could not resolve why these cards would not be targetted so eventually decided to place the introductory text at the top of the section and have rows of two testimonials beneath for tablet sizes.
 - After testing site responsiveness on various devices in Google Dev Tools, there was an issue with some smaller landscape device screens.
 There was a slight overflow of the hero paragraph text into the following section on a few landscape views (generally wider with relatively little height).
 I tried many media queries to change container heights.
 Increasing the hero container height on landscape viewports within the problem width parameters did help but caused another issue.
 In some cases, it would push the 'Hours' section beneath the 'Facilities' section.
-I decided to think along another line and removed the paragraph text from all landscape views.
+I decided to think along another line and removed the paragraph text from all landscape views under 992px.
 The CTA 'Subscribe' button linking to the contact form remained, which is the most important part - particularly on mobile devices as the CTA button is not displayed on the navbar.
 Although this provided a satisfactory solution, I would like to explore a way to keep the text on landscape devices without overflowing.